 How to Be OK with Indulging This Thanksgiving

-Arguably, Thanksgiving is one of the most-anticipated meals of the year.
+Arguably, Thanksgiving is one of the most-anticipated meals of the holiday season and the year.
 Between the juicy turkey, creamy sides and irresistible sweets, it’s easy to go overboard.
-However, there are simple ways to eat healthier during Thanksgiving.
-We asked UnityPoint Health dietitian, Allison Hueschen, RD,LD, for her expert advice on how to manage a massive holiday spread, helping this your healthiest Thanksgiving yet.
+However, there are simple ways to eat healthier on Thanksgiving Day.
+We asked UnityPoint Health dietitian, Allison Hueschen, RD,LD, for her expert advice on how to manage a massive holiday spread and avoid gaining the extra pounds everyone dreads this time of year.

 Best Healthy Thanksgiving Recipe Swaps